 Date of the Flood

-Egypt's Early Dynastic period began around 2700BC, when it ”attained its first continuous peak of civilization in complexity and achievement.”
+The period known as Egypt's Old Kingdom began around 2700BC, when it ”attained its first continuous peak of civilization in complexity and achievement.”
 This is consistent with the various flood myths of the Middle East, such as Tablet XI of "The Epic of Gilgamesh”, the Epic of Atrahasis, and others.
 For example, the India/Pakistan region flourished between 2800-2600 BC, and has its own flood account from just before then.

 This dating is also is consistent with a meteor impact and subsuquent tsunami in the Indian Ocean from (it seems) 2807 BC.
 Combined with an eclipse from May 10, 2807 BC that was recorded in at least 14 known flood accounts, and the year 2807 BC appears confirmed.